-- Recruit, hire, and retain highly qualified and effective teachers and principals;
+- Recruit, hire, and retain highly effective teachers and principals

 - Teacher advancement initiatives that emphasize multiple career paths

-- Provide professional learning, course work and exams to assist educators to become highly qualified
+- Provide professional learning, course work and exams to assist educators in efforts to become highly effective

 - Districts must conduct an assessment of local needs for professional learning and hiring.
 There should be a clear connection between identified needs and Title II, Part A activities.